Bishop Foley Catholic High School: History

 Bishop Foley Catholic High School opened in 1965 and was founded by Guardian Angels Church in Clawson and St. Dennis Church in Royal Oak.
 The first class graduated in 1969.
 The school was initially separated by gender; the effects of this policy can still be seen in the building as all men's restrooms are all on the north side and all women's bathrooms are on the south side.

+For several years, the Detroit Mechanix of the American Ultimate Disc League played their home games at Bishop Foley.

 Demographics

 The demographic breakdown of the 312 students enrolled for 2019-20 was: